kittyofheaven/doom-o-clock/README.md

 ## API reference
 https://doom-clock-api.herokuapp.com/atmosphere
-please include our license to your app if you want to use our api
+please include our license to your app/repository if you want to use our api

 - GET :